Warmedpie/CatFishChess/README.md

 Basic Chess engine, if you want to use this engine to get worse at chess you are free to do so.
-You can see and analyze some of the engines games here: https://www.chess.com/member/CatFish_Chess (BANNED (lol)) https://www.chess.com/member/catfishofficial (Active)
+You can see and analyze some of the engines games here: https://www.chess.com/member/CatFish_Chess https://www.chess.com/member/catfishofficial (Active)
 ----------------------------------------------------------------------------------------------------